 1. Sending email to the corresponding author confirming the successful submission.

-2. The assessment of the compliance of the submitted manuscript to the thematic profile of Acta Innovations and assessment of the originality of content using the anti-plagiarism program.
+2. The assessment of the compliance of the submitted manuscript to the thematic profile of Acta Innovations and assessment of the originality of content using the anti-plagiarism software.

 a) When the manuscript is in line with the scope of Acta Innovations and does not contain plagiarism, the Managing Editor submits the article for further processing to the Editorial Board.